RAK3172-SiP WisDuo LPWAN SiP Application Note

 - VBAT = 1.55 Vto 3.6 V

-VBAT is the power supply for RTC, TAMP, an external clock 32 kHz oscillator, and backup registers (through a power switch) when VDD is not present.
+VBAT is the power supply for the RTC, TAMP, an external clock 32 kHz oscillator, and backup registers (through a power switch) when VDD is not present.

 - VREF-, VREF+